Methodology of Algorithm Engineering: Methodologies of Algorithm Engineering

 \begin{example} Feature selection algorithms identify relevant features in high-dimensional data. \citet{bolon2013review} review feature selection algorithms using artificial data for two reasons: \textit{``1.
 Controlled experiments can be developed by systematically varying chosen experimental conditions, like adding more irrelevant features or noise in the input.
 This fact facilitates to draw more useful conclusions and to test the strengths and weaknesses of the existing algorithms.
 2. The main advantage of artificial scenarios is the knowledge of the set of optimal features that must be selected; thus, the degree of closeness to any of these solutions can be assessed in a confident way.''} \end{example}

-The choice for real-world or artificially generated data sets has implications for \emph{external validity}.
-External validity is the measure of how well we can extend our findings from a particular sample to and across populations of interest~\cite{cook2002experimental}.
+The choice for real-world or artificially generated data sets has implications for external validity. \emph{External validity} is the degree of how well we can generalize results across populations of interest~\cite[p.467]{cook2002experimental}, i.e. data sets of interest in our case.
 One aspect of external validity relates to \emph{statistical generalizability}.
 This is the question whether the results obtained from a study can be generalized to the larger population from which the data was extracted~\cite{winer_experimentation_1999}.
 Ideally, the data should be a random sample from the population of interest, as it simplifies the task of achieving statistical generalizability.
 This approach is quite straightforward when dealing with artificial data.
 However, when dealing with real-world data, random sampling is often not feasible.
 In such cases, \citet{cook2002experimental} recommend employing purposive sampling to increase heterogeneity among the instances.
 In line with this argument,~\citet{kriegel2017black} recommends to vary features related to the size and complexity of the input data.

+\begin{example} \citet{van2019sok} identify frequent benchmarking flaws in systems security evaluations, such as cherry-picking workloads, using unrealistic threat models, or omitting baseline comparisons.
+These issues pose a threat primarily to external validity, as the evaluation results often fail to generalize beyond the constrained conditions under which they were obtained.
+Although the benchmarks may be internally consistent, they do not reliably represent real-world environments and, thus, limit the applicability of the conclusions drawn. \end{example}

 Another aspect of external validity pertains to \emph{realism}.
 This is the question to which extent the findings can be applied to a more natural or real-world setting.
 Real-world data, often referred to as "\textit{organic data}," are generally assumed to possess such realism.
 Nevertheless, as long as there are unknown discrepancies between the data generation processes across different populations, potential threats to external validity also exist for real-world data~\cite{xu2019validity}.
 Achieving realism poses a greater challenge when working with artificial data.
 Experimental settings using artificial data often tend to simplify reality in order to unveil causal patterns, which may limit their applicability to more natural settings~\cite{DBLP:journals/scp/WieringaD15}.
 The primary challenge when dealing with artificial data in this regard lies in the endeavor to study features of real-world problems and ensure that these features are adequately reflected in the artificial data~\cite{lhermitte2011comparison}.